-- 5.1 An extension is necessary to enable the council to undertake a detailed Cost of Care review, which is likely to be completed by 28 February 2024.
+Legal implications: An extension is necessary to enable the council to undertake a detailed Cost of Care review, which is likely to be completed by 28 February 2024.
 As such, the council will not be in a position to undertake a reprocurement, based on the outcome of the review, in time for a new service to be in place in 2024.
 Therefore, a change is not proposed at this time for economic or technical reasons.
 Any procurement of the service, prior to the completion of the Cost of Care review, will cause significant inconvenience and substantial duplication of cost.
-It is also unlikely that a procurement will attract market interest, as providers may be reluctant to bid, prior to the completion of the Cost of Care review. - 5.2 An extension is available to be utilised in the contract.
-The extension was included in the Contract/PIN Notice advertising the original procurement of the service and the extension ia permissible and compliant under PCR 2015 regulations.
+It is also unlikely that a procurement will attract market interest, as providers may be reluctant to bid, prior to the completion of the Cost of Care review.

+An extension is available to be utilised and the extension was included in the Contract/PIN Notice advertising the original procurement of this service and therefore the extension is permissible and compliant under PCR 2015 regulations.